tfabiha/Shelling-Out-Commands/README.md

 by T Fabiha and Ivan Zhang

 Features:
-- Forks and executes commands!
+- Forks and executes commands
 - Parses multiple commands on one line!
 - Redirects using >, <!
-- Guaranteed to regrow hair!
+- Pipes using |
-- Can summon a winged unicorn for fast & magical transit!
+- Works even with multiple spaces in between commands

 Attempted:
 The following did not end up working, but have been left in the code, commented out.